barryclark/jekyll-now/_posts/2017-12-08-LinkSmart-IoT-Hackathon-2018-Part-1.md

 }
 ```

 2. Configure the device agent.
-Modify (replace  <device-name>s with the device hostname, e.g. linksmart-cyan) and place in `/home/pi/dgw/conf/devices/dht22.json
-        `
+Modify (replace  <device-name>s with the device hostname, e.g. linksmart-cyan) and place in `/home/pi/dgw/conf/devices/dht22.json`

 With the following configuration, Device Gateway executes the Python script every 120 seconds and exposes the resulting data over two protocols:

-        i.
-MQTT: Publishes the sensor data to the given topic.
+* MQTT: Publishes the sensor data to the given topic.
 The MQTT broker was configured  in step a.

-        ii.
-REST: Exposes a REST endpoint to GET the latest collected data.
+* REST: Exposes a REST endpoint to GET the latest collected data.
 The HTTP server was configured in the  step a.
 E.g for getting data: `curl http://<hostname>:8080/rest/dht22/measurements`

 ```json
 {